chrishayesmu/XCOM-Companion/README.md

 **XCOM Companion** is a standalone desktop application, intended to be used while playing the [Long War 1.0](https://www.pavonisinteractive.com/xcomlongwareuew.htm) mod for 2013's [XCOM: Enemy Within](https://en.wikipedia.org/wiki/XCOM:_Enemy_Within).
 Long War adds new mechanics, items, abilities, and much more to the game.
 While this makes a great game, it can be a lot to keep track of at time, and being able to plan ahead is vitally important in Long War campaigns.
 The goal of XCOM Companion is to help keep all of that information organized, letting the player easily answer questions like "how many Muton corpses do I really need, and how many can I sell?".

-Note that XCOM Companion is **not accurate** for any other version of the game, including the base XCOM: Enemy Within, or the Long War Rebalanced mod.
+Note that XCOM Companion is **not accurate** for any other version of the game, including the base XCOM: Enemy Within, the Long War Rebalanced mod, or earlier versions of Long War.

+At this time, XCOM Companion contains enough data to replace various XCOM wikis for most scenarios, but there are still gaps being worked on.
+Check out the [current](#current-features) and [upcoming](#upcoming-features) features for details.

 ## Installation

-TBD
+Just head over to the [Releases](https://github.com/chrishayesmu/XCOM-Companion/releases) here on GitHub and grab the latest `XCOM Companion Setup {version}.exe`.
+Run the quick install wizard and you're good to go.

+Note that you may receive warnings from your browser and/or from Windows while downloading or installing.
+That's because this executable is unsigned, because I don't want to spend $500+ per year on this.
+If you're paranoid, feel free to clone the repo and run from source.

+> :warning: At this time, XCOM Companion is only available as a standalone installer for Windows.
+This is mainly because I don't have Mac or Linux machines to test on.
+If you're on another OS and still want to use XCOM Companion, you can install [Node Package Manager](https://www.npmjs.com/), [clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository), and run `npm install` followed by `npm start`.
+In theory that should work on any OS, but again, I haven't tested it.

 ### Updates

-TBD
+When you start XCOM Companion, it will automatically check for updates and notify you if there are any.
+If for some reason this doesn't seem to be working, you can always return here and download the latest release manually.

 ## Current features